Patriots Win an Early Standoff

 Shortly after the Patriots burn the fort in 1775, the local militia take the opportunity to seek vengeance on the hated Loyalist commandant, John Collet.
 “He was accused, for instance, of having defied the high sheriff of New Hanover County in the legitimate performance of his duties, of detaining vessels illegally at Fort Johnston, and of ‘embezzling a large quantity of goods’ from a ship that had come to grief near the fort.”
 When served a warrant regarding debts he owed, he responded to the sheriff “‘with the shameful contempt of wiping his b–k s-de (back side) with them,'” according to a letter from the time.[c]

-Collet had a house built here sometime after he became the commandant.
+Collet had a house built here outside of the fort wall sometime after he became the commandant.
 A 1992 archaeology dig found that the oak tree nearest the corner grows through the foundation.
 The militia burn the house, with most of his possessions.

 For a close-up look at tapia, go back down Davis Street to the pier, and take the steps on the right onto the beach.
 Go left under the pier to what looks like a line of rocks along the shore.
 This is probably the lower battery added in 1804, made of tapia.